-Vicar – Fr John Moore, BA, MBA, DHECT
+Vicar – Fr John Moore, BA, MBA, MA, DHECT

 Fr John Moore is currently Vicar of St Stephen’s Church and Vice-Dean of Guernsey.